-and he or she they must then put the question to the vote.
+and they must then put the question to the vote.

 xi. a Resolution of Council must confirm the Minutes and the Minutes must, if practicable, be signed by the Chairperson of the Meeting at which they have been confirmed.

 18. No debate on confirmation of minutes